Alexander William Bourne and the Fall of Singapore

 Fukkai Maru - disembarking

 Pusan, Korea.
 24th Oct 1942.
 Looking down on the crowded deck of the Fukkai Maru a Japanese prison ship which has transported English and 8th Australian Division prisoners of war from Singapore.
 The prisoners are ready to disembark.
-AWB could be one of these POWs.
+AWB could be one of the pictured POWs.
 [Source]

 As in Takao, the entire local population, clad in their holiday finery had been commandeered to line the streets as compulsory spectators of the victory parade.
 No sooner had the Fukkai Maru tied up at Fusan dock than Japanese journalists and photographers swarmed aboard to interview selected prisoners about the Malayan campaign.